colinjamesfirth/smartcolumns/README.md

 Sets the base reference width of a wide column, excluding padding.
 To make a column a narrow column, add the attribute `data-smartcol-width="wide"` to the column header.

 If a column is set to stretch with `data-smartcol-width="stretch"`, the same reference width as a wide column will be used when calculating available space.

-### cellXPadding_rem
-- Default 0.75
-- Units: rem

-Sets the x-axis (left and right) padding for the actions column.
-This is used to help calculate the fixed width of the actions column and should match the left and right padding used in the css.

 ### baseFontSize_px
 - Default: the document's base font size